DJStarCOM/laravel-server-timing/README.md

 ## Adding textual information

 You can also use the Server-Timing middleware to only set textual information without providing a duration.

+## Publishing configuration file

+The configuration file could be published using:
+`php artisan vendor:publish --tag=server-timing-config`

+You can disable the middleware changing the `timing.enabled` configuration to false.

 ```php
 ServerTiming::addMetric('User: '.$user->id);